LSSTDESC/ComputingInfrastructure/tutorials/Oxford2016/GitHub.md

 In the tutorial, you will contribute to the GettingStarted project by fixing various bugs in the markdown "code" that it contains.

+### Requirements

+You will need:
+* `git` working from the command line on your laptop.
+It comes with the Apple developer tools; otherwise Google "installig git"
+* An account at [GitHub.com](http://github.com).
+Choose a username that is close to your real name to make it easy for people to find you and @mention you.

 -----